neondatabase/website/content/docs/get-started-with-neon/signing-up.md

 If you've signed up with a social or partner login and now want to change your email &#8212; for example, you previously signed up using a work-based social account and now want to use your personal email &#8212; you can make this change under **Account Settings** &#8594; **Profile**.

+You will get a notificaiton email to confirm this change.
+Once you confirm, you will be logged out of Neon.
+Log back in with your new email, and use this email going forward.

-However, it is important to note that _this will unlink your existing social account_.
+It is important to note that changing your email will _unlink your existing social account_.
 After you make this change, you will only be able to use your new email to sign in.

 ## Next steps